cybercongress/cybercongress/blog/2019-02-06-chaingear.md

 ### Сonclusion

 This sprint was not easy for us.
-We had worked on bug fixing and improvements, and, also, adapted to the new climate.
+We worked on bug fixing and improvements, and also adapted to the new climate.

 What exactly is ready?
 Testnet [Euler](https://github.com/cybercongress/cyberd/releases/tag/v0.1.1) drives like hell.
-It's too easy now to [launch own node or validator](https://github.com/cybercongress/cyberd/blob/master/docs/run_validator.md) and start linking principally new Internet.
+It's too easy now to [launch your own node or validator](https://github.com/cybercongress/cyberd/blob/master/docs/run_validator.md) and start linking a principally new Internet.

 Is it hard to?
 Alright!
 Testnet Euler is now available in [cyb](https://github.com/cybercongress/cyb/releases/tag/v0.1.2).
-So you can link the new Internet with great UX.
+You can link the new Internet with great UX.

-And finally, [Chaingear](https://cloudflare-ipfs.com/ipfs/QmQmQKkPFqLS4iNiicvAqx6aJtRpYookK8iEZjojcfEqib) was deployed to [Mainnet](https://etherscan.io/address/0x02e0c94355562693b3608077732d7437bd7a78ca).
-This is a good reason to register some popular domain as someone already made.
+Finally, [Chaingear](https://cloudflare-ipfs.com/ipfs/QmQmQKkPFqLS4iNiicvAqx6aJtRpYookK8iEZjojcfEqib) was deployed to [Mainnet](https://etherscan.io/address/0x02e0c94355562693b3608077732d7437bd7a78ca).
+This is a good reason to register a popular domain that someone already made.
 So `.com` and `.porn` are busy already :)

-But what am I going to say?

-Today, exactly today we can say: "cyber•Search destined to be"!
-Our 3 repos in the complex formed sustainable entrance point to web3.
-We have started winter round of private donates from friends because in search we trust!
+Today, we can say: "cyber•Search is destined to be"!
+Our 3 repos are in the complex formed sustainable entrance point to web3.
+We have started winter round of private donations from friends because, in search we trust!